Safety Net Income Benefit (SNIB)

 What type of payment is the SNIB?

 The SNIB payment is payable for losses on and after 28 November 2007.
-The SNIB is an income payment for severely injured clients who are 50% or more impaired and have returned to work but their employment is subsequently terminated due to reasons such as site closure, restructure, redundancy or insolvency.
+The SNIB is an income benefit designed to act as a safety net for severely injured clients who have an impairment rating of 50% or more and have returned to work but their employment is subsequently terminated due to reasons such as site closure, restructure, redundancy or insolvency or their self-employment can no longer be sustained.

 How is the client's entitlement to the SNIB calculated?